flashlin/Samples/torch-qa/fine-tune/data-user/casino.md

 Winning Number: The winning number is determined by the pocket where the ball comes to rest.
 If the ball lands on a number or category players have bet on, they win.

+Question: List the Payout Odds for roulette.
+Answer:
+* Red: Covers any red number.
+Pays 1 to 1.
+* Black: Covers any black number.
+Pays 1 to 1.
+* Even: Covers any even number.
+Pays 1 to 1.
+* Odd: Covers any odd number.
+Pays 1 to 1.
+* Low: Covers numbers 1-18.
+Pays 1 to 1.
+* High: Covers numbers 19-36.
+Pays 1 to 1.
+* First Dozen: Covers numbers 1-12.
+Pays 1 to 2.
+* Second Dozen: Covers numbers 13-24.
+Pays 1 to 2.
+* Third Dozen: Covers numbers 25-36.
+Pays 1 to 2.
+* Column Inside Bets: Covers 12 numbers in any of the 3 columns.
+Pays 1 to 2.
+* Straight-Up: Covers any single number including 0.
+Pays 1 to 35.
+* Split: Covers any 2 adjacent numbers on the table.
+Pays 1 to 17.
+* Street: Covers any 3 numbers in a line across the table.
+Pays 1 to 11.
+* Corner: Covers any 4 adjacent numbers on the table.
+Pays 1 to 8.
+* Six Line: Covers any block on 6 adjacent numbers on the table.
+Pays 1 to 5.
+* Zero Section: Covers a bet on one of four particular numbers winning.
+There is only 1 zero section bet.
+These numbers are 0: 1: 2: 3.
+Pays 1 to 8.
+* Zero Corner: Covers a bet on one of three particular numbers winning.
+There are two zero corner bets.
+These are 0: 1: 2 and 0: 2: 3.
+Pays 1 to 11.

+QuestionByPrevTodoList: What are the odds for {key} in roulette?
+QuestionByPrevTodoList: What does '{key}' mean in roulette?
+QuestionByPrevTodoList: In roulette, what are the odds for {key}?

+Question: What happens if there is a malfunction with the roulette wheel?
+Answer:
+* Where there is any malfunction of the electronic display in live roulette, the result will be settled according to the actual result determined by the roulette wheel.
+* Any failure of the Player's equipment including but not limited to network connection or computer problems will not void the game result.
+Players can check their own bet history in the Report section.
+* Any SBOTOP Casino system malfunction and / or hardware failure during live roulette will void the play and the particular table will be closed.

+Question: How many rounds does the ball rotate in the roulette wheel?
+Answer: The ball should spin for at least 10 revolutions before it falls into the pockets on the wheel.
+In the event of the ball falling into the pockets before it spins for at least 10 circles, the particular round will be aborted.

+Question: What are the rules for the rotation of the ball in the roulette wheel?
+Answer:
+* The ball should spin for at least 10 revolutions before it falls into the pockets on the wheel.
+In the event of the ball falling into the pockets before it spins for at least 10 circles, the particular round will be aborted.
+* In the event of the ball falling out from the wheel, the dealer will re-spin the ball and the particular round will be resumed.
+* In the event of the dealer spinning the ball in the same direction as the wheel spinning direction, the particular round will be resumed.
+* In the event of the ball falling outside the pockets on the wheel, the dealer will re-spin the ball and the particular round will be resumed.

+Question: What happens if the ball lands outside the pockets on the roulette wheel?
+Q: What is the procedure if the ball lands outside the pockets on the roulette wheel?
+Answer: In the event of the ball falling outside the pockets on the wheel, the dealer will re-spin the ball and the particular round will be resumed.

+Question: What will be the procedure if the dealer spins the ball in the same direction as the roulette wheel?
+Answer: In the event of the dealer spinning the ball in the same direction as the wheel spinning direction, the particular round will be resumed.

+Question: What is Corner bet in Roulette?
+Answer: A Corner bet is a bet on one of four selected numbers winning.
+There are 22 possible Corner bets.
+The numbers must share one corner of the table layout.
+The bet is placed at the intersection of all four numbers.
+If the ball comes to rest in any of these four numbers, this bet wins.
+If the ball comes to rest in any other number in the wheel, this bet loses.

+Question: What is a "straight bet" in roulette?
+Question: What is straight-up in roulette?
+Answer: A Straight-Up bet is a bet on one selected number winning.
+There are 37 possible Straight-Up bets.
+The bet is placed within the square of any specific number.
+If the ball comes to rest in that number in the wheel, this bet wins.
+If the ball comes to rest in any other number in the wheel, this bet loses.

+Question: What is a "Split bet" in roulette?
+Question: What is "Split bet" in roulette?
+Answer: A Split bet is a bet on one of two selected numbers winning.
+There are 60 possible Split bets.
+The numbers must be adjacent on the table layout, and not on a diagonal.
+The bet is placed on a line that borders the square of any two adjacent numbers.
+If the ball comes to rest in either of the two numbers, this bet wins.
+If the ball comes to rest in any other number in the wheel, this bet loses.

+Question: What is Zero Section bet in roulette?
+Answer: A Zero Section bet is a bet on one of four particular numbers winning.
+There is only 1 Zero section bet.
+These numbers are 0, 1, 2, 3.
+The bet is placed at the left intersection of all four numbers.
+If the ball comes to rest in any of these four numbers, this bet wins.
+If the ball comes to rest in any other number in the wheel, this bet loses.

+Question: What is Zero Corner bet in roulette?
+Answer: A Zero Corner bet is a bet on one of three particular numbers winning.
+There are two Zero corner bets.
+These are 0, 1, 2, and 0, 2, 3.
+The bet is placed at the intersection of all three number.
+If the ball comes to rest in any of these three numbers, this bet wins.
+If the ball comes to rest in any other number in the wheel, this bet loses.

+Question: What is Six Line bet in roulette?
+Answer: A Six Line bet is a bet on one of six selected numbers winning.
+There are 11 possible Six Line bets.
+The numbers must lie in two adjacent rows across the table layout.
+The bet is placed on the line to the left and between the two rows of numbers.
+If the ball comes to rest in any of these six numbers, this bet wins.
+If the ball comes to rest in any other number in the wheel, this bet loses.

+Question: What is Column bet in roulette?
+Answer: A Column bet is a bet on one of twelve selected numbers winning.
+There are 3 possible Column bets.
+The numbers must all lie in one of the three columns down the table layout.
+The bet is placed in the box provided at the bottom of the layout.
+If the ball comes to rest in any of these twelve numbers, this bet wins.
+For any other number in the wheel, this bet loses.

+Question: What is Dozen bet in roulette?
+Answer: A Dozen bet is a bet on one of twelve selected numbers winning.
+There are 3 possible Dozen bets.
+The numbers must all lie in one of the three Dozens regions on the table layout.
+The bet is placed in the box provided to the left of the layout.
+If the ball comes to rest in any of these twelve numbers, this bet wins.
+For any other number in the wheel, this bet loses.

+Question: What is Even Chance bet in roulette?
+Answer: An Even Chance bet is a bet on one of eighteen selected numbers winning.
+There are 6 possible Even Chance bets.
+The bet is placed in the box provided to the left of the layout.
+If the ball comes to rest in:
+* Any number between 1 and 18, the 1 to 18 bet wins.
+* Any even number, the even bet wins.
+* Any red number, the red bet wins.
+* Any black number, the black bet wins.
+* Any odd number, the odd bet wins.
+* Any number between 19 and 36, the 19 to 36 bet wins.
+* In any other event, these bets lose.

 Q: What are the rules of Sic Bo?